verilog-to-routing/vtr-verilog-to-routing/CONTRIBUTING.md

 ### Enhancing Documentation
 Enhancing documentation is a great way to start contributing to VTR.

-You can edit the [documentation](https://docs.verilogtorouting.org) directly by clicking the `Edit on GitHub` link of the relevant page, or by editing the re-structured text (`.rst`) files under the `doc/src` folder.
+You can edit the [documentation](https://docs.verilogtorouting.org) directly by clicking the `Edit on GitHub` link of the relevant page, or by editing the re-structured text (`.rst`) files under `doc/src`.

 Generally it is best to make small incremental changes.
 If you are considering larger changes its best to discuss them first (e.g. file a [bug](#filling-bug-reports) or [enhancement](#filling-enhancement-requests)).